egoist/testen/README.md

 Usage:

-  -s/--system:          Use current node version -n/--node [version]:  Add a node version to test
+  --system:             Use current node version -n/--node [version]:  Add a node version to test
+  -s, --sequence:       Run tests in sequence
   -- [command]:         The test command you expect -V/--verbose:         Always output everything
                           ~ example: there are `console.log` in test